Certified Kubernetes Administrator (CKA) learning note

 mkdir -p $HOME/.kube sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config sudo chown $(id -u):$(id -g) $HOME/.kube/config |

-And you need to memo the command start with kubeadm join
+And you need to memo the command start with kubeadm join, you will need to

 exeute this command on your kubernetes node to join to the cluster